Internship mobility

 Erasmus+ and regional scholarships are paid in two instalments:

-The 75% deposit is calculated according to the actual justified duration indicated on the certificate of the beginning of the stay.
+The 75% deposit is calculated on the basis of the actual justified duration indicated on the certificate at the start of the stay.

 Apply at

-• a typewritten CV in French
+• a typed CV in French

-• the final notification from the CROUS if you are a student receiving a grant on social criteria
+• the final notification from the CROUS if you are a student receiving a grant based on social criteria

 Access the USMB application form

-Access the Regional portal to apply for a regional grant
+Access the regional portal to apply for a regional grant

 Video presentation of the regional grants portal